-On receipt of the information pack, if the enquirer wishes to proceed, they will be invited to an office-based information session where they will be given further information about adoption, including the preparation, assessment, and legal processes of adoption.
-The requirement for adopters to be dual approved as foster carers and as adopters to facilitate the placement of a child for whom an application for a Freeing Oder is planned, is also be outlined.
-Details of the challenges children referred to the service for adoption are likely to have experienced are be shared.
-All enquirers will be made aware, from an early stage in their contact with the service that children placed for adoption though Barnardo's are likely to have a range of complex needs.
-Enquirers will also be advised that the agency prioritizes the recruitment of adopters who have capacity to meet a high level of need.
+On receipt of the information pack, if the enquirer wishes to proceed, they will be invited to an information session where they will be given further information about adoption, including the preparation course, assessment, what foster to adopt means, and legal processes of adoption.
+The requirement for adopters to be dual approved as foster carers and as adopters to facilitate the arrangement for a child for whom an application for a Freeing Order is planned, is also outlined.
+Details of the challenges children referred to the service for adoption are likely to have experienced are shared.
+All enquirers will be made aware, from an early stage in their contact with the service that children living with Barnardo's adopters are likely to have a range of complex needs.
+Enquirers will also be advised that the agency prioritises the recruitment of adopters who have capacity to meet a high level of need.

-Following this meeting, enquirers will be invited to complete a Expression of Interest form if they wish to proceed further in the adoption process with the agency.
+Following this meeting, enquirers will be invited to complete an Expression of Interest form if they wish to proceed further in the adoption process with the agency.